Xinglab/SQUID/README.md

 	kallisto_$n
-		The result of kallisto of each sample cufflinks_$n
-		The result of cufflinks of each sample transcript_exp.txt
+		The result of kallisto of each sample transcript_exp.txt
 		The file is RPKM file that contains RPKM value for each gene. column 1:        Gene ID